Posted in 1990-1999, Film Review

 Review: Sometimes, it just seems that there is just no escaping from the brutality and horrors life can sometimes be.
 On any given day, you tend to come across stories of horrific violence committed against all sorts of people, brutal murders and the like all seem to have become just so common for us to hear about.
 As such, there is something almost generally disturbing and unsettling about the second directorial effort of David Fincher, because it depicts events that could very well happen in the world today.

-The opening credits along let the viewer know the sort of ride that they are in for, and it sure as heck won’t be pretty.
-In an unnamed US city, Detective William Somerset is a veteran at the job, and is just a week shy of retirement when he gets assigned to this deeply disturbing case of a killer who is using the seven deadly sins as a basis for his crimes.
-With each respective murder representing each of the seven sins: gluttony, greed, sloth, envy, wrath, pride and lust.
+The opening credits alone let the viewer know the sort of ride that they are in for, and it sure as heck won’t be pretty.
+In an unnamed US city, Detective William Somerset is a veteran at the job and is just a week shy of retirement when he gets assigned to this deeply disturbing case of a killer who is using the seven deadly sins as a basis for his crimes.
+Each respective murder represents the seven deadly sins: gluttony, greed, sloth, envy, wrath, pride and lust.
 Also assigned to the case is the recently reassigned Detective David Mills who’s a bit brash, polar opposite to the calm and methodical William Somerset.
-Together these two must piece together the clues of the crimes to catch the killer.
+Together these two must piece the clues of the crimes together to catch the killer.
 Except this mystery killer always seems to be one step ahead of the game.

 In a story that feels like it could be something you see in real life, the performances from everyone, in particular Brad Pitt and Morgan Freeman are tremendous.
 Their relationship is not exactly harmonious, and indeed the crime scenes they’re investigating understandably take their toll on the duo, but they remain committed in their efforts to bring down the killer.
 Gwyneth Paltrow as Mills’s wife Tracy also gives a very vulnerable performance, a woman who is hiding something quite important from her husband, something that plays great significance when we reach the final act of the film.